aso

 The rate at which an app gains new downloads over a given time period.
 A key ranking signal used by app store algorithms to determine search result positioning.

-Download velocity measures how quickly an app accumulates new installs.
-It is one of the most important ranking factors in both the Apple App Store and Google Play because it signals to the algorithm that an app is relevant, popular, and actively growing.
+Download velocity measures how fast an app accumulates new installs.
+It ranks among the most important factors in both the Apple App Store and Google Play because it signals to the algorithm that an app is relevant, popular, and growing.

 How Download Velocity Affects Rankings

 App store algorithms use download velocity as a proxy for user demand.
-An app that gains 500 downloads today carries more ranking weight than an app that gained 500 downloads spread over the past month.
-The speed of acquisition matters, not just the total number.
+An app that gains 500 downloads today carries more ranking weight than one that accumulated the same number over a month.
+Speed of acquisition matters, not just the total count.

 This is why new apps can sometimes leap into the top charts quickly if they generate a burst of downloads at launch.
 It is also why a sudden drop in download velocity can cause ranking declines even for established apps.